lexmihaylov/cratesjs/README.md

 creates new complex values (Object, Array)

 **Kind**: static method of <code>[Crates](#Crates)</code>
+**Note**: subobjects will not be clonedwhich means that it is possible the developer to change something by referencethere are two ways of creating true immutability:     1. clone the object recursively     2. use JSON.stringify/parse to create a deep clonenone of these seem efficient enough

 | Param | Type |
 | --- | --- |